rklymentiev/py-for-neuro/chapters/chapter5.md

 </opt>

 <opt text="False">
-Even though it's not very common, but you *can* use any delimiter.
+Even though it's not very common, you *can* use any delimiter.
 </opt>
 </choice>

-### Exercise 1. fMRI data set
+### Exercise. fMRI data set

 1. Load in the data from fMRI experiment.
 Path to file `"exercises/data/fmri_data.csv"`.
 Note that columns is a file are separated by `;`.
 2. Create a new DataFrame `parietal_df` with observations from the parietal region (`df["region"] == "parietal"`);